 Pierre Dukan’s high-protein, low-carb plan was first published in France in 2000 under the name ‘Je ne sais pas maigrir’ (I don’t know how to lose weight).
 It wasn’t until 2010 that the Dukan movement reached the UK, rebranded as the Dukan diet.
 Despite being the new kid on an already very carb-free block, Dukan carved a gap in the jostling miracle weight loss market with a little help from some fairly well known fans.
 Kate Middleton, in the run up to her Royal wedding, reportedly dropped two dress sizes following Dukan’s method.

 Pierre Dukan began his medical career specialising in neurology but allegedly switched to nutrition after recommending a high-protein diet to a friend desperate to lose weight.
 So impressed with his friend's rapid reduction in size, Dukan embarked on developing and researching the diet that would eventually make him a household name.
-To date, the Dukan diet book has sold more than eight million copies worldwide.
+To date, the Dukan diet book has sold more than seven million copies worldwide and has been translated into 14 different languages.

 Not without controversy, Dukan’s weight loss plan has come under criticism from health professionals, many believing that the diet promotes an unbalanced way of eating.
 In recent years, Pierre Dukan’s controversial claims have also brought unwanted attention upon the Dukan brand.